 |

-Civil Engineer from Andes University And MSc SAHC structural analysis
+Cantor is a Civil Engineer from Andes University And MSc SAHC structural

-historical construction.
-He is at the moment pursuing is phd degree in
+analysis historical construction.
+He is at the moment pursuing is phd degree

 fires.
 It consists in the study of different constructive solutions, and its